Ann Axtell Morris: Personal life

 Ann Axtell was born in Omaha, Nebraska, on February 9, 1900.
 She graduated from Smith College, after which she met archaeologist Earl Morris.
 The two were married in 1923, and they had two daughters, Elizabeth Ann and Sarah Lane.
 Elizabeth later went on to get a degree in anthropology from the University of Arizona.

 Ann suffered from diabetes and arthritis and x-rays revealed painful spinal tumours.
 Towards the end of her life she developed alcoholism and depression.
 These conditions led to her early death at 45.

+Miscellaneous

+On April 20, 2022, Canyon Del Muerto, a biographical drama film was released about Morris starring Abigail Breslin and Tom Felton.